junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "Yes, about that," Cas sighs, eyeing his back, turning halfway around in his chair.
 "I'm sorry, but that wasn't me, I was trapped by Asmo--"

 "Ah, here you are."
 Dean isn't listening.
-He is holding the Black Grimoire that he just pulled out from the cabinet's top drawer, carefully unwrapping its cover cloth and placing on the library desk.
+He is holding the Black Grimoire that he just pulled out from the cabinet's top drawer, carefully unwrapping its cover cloth and placing it on the library desk.

 Cas studies his face, contemplating.
 "You look happy."